ximmao/BiLSTM-Sentiment-Analysis/README.md

 # BiLSTM-Sentiment-Analysis

+NLP project
+Understanding the impact of hypernym on sentiment analysis this is the repo for a biLSTM implemented for the project

 Dataset naming is following [Dataset_Name][|-both|-root]-[train|valid|test].csv.
 For example, Twitter-root-train.csv is Twitter's training set while converting to root hypernym

 Unzip the code, in the code folder, create ./dataset folder and put all the dataset; create emtpy ./model folder for future saved final model